There is a general threat from terrorism, but the risk of attacks is higher in the Xinjiang Uyghur Autonomous region.

 You must register your place of residence with the local Public Security Bureau within 24 hours of arrival.
 See Entry Requirements

-Police have the power to detain you or prevent you from leaving China if you are suspected of a crime or have a court action against you.
+Police have the power to detain you or prevent you from leaving China if you are suspected of a crime; have outstanding court action against you, or are involved in any kind of business dispute.
+This is called a travel ban.
 There are severe penalties in China for drugs-related offences including the death penalty.
-See Local Laws and Customs
+See Local Laws and Customs & Safety and Security

 China doesn’t recognise dual nationality.
 If you hold Chinese nationality, the Chinese authorities may regard you as a Chinese national.
 See Local Laws and Customs